 Other useful functions of the Amasty AMP extension are related to SEO optimization of website pages.
 First, Google Rich Snippets are displayed in the search results for AMP-optimized pages.
-This feature helps to get more visitors from organic search and improve click-through rate.
+This feature helps to get more visitors from the organic search and improve a click-through rate.
 Another SEO enhancement is related to the display of the AMP pages’ content in the Google carousel at the top of the results page.
 Besides, Accelerated Mobile Pages are marked with the lightning bolt symbol.
 The AMP icon instantly informs online shoppers about a better performance they will get by navigating to a page.

 As for the usage of the Magento 2 AMP module from the backend perspective, it enables store managers to validate new page content right from the Magento 2 Admin.
 Admin users can check if an inserted page code complies with AMP guidelines.
 If any issues are identified, they will be visibly marked so that any missing code elements can be noticed and fixed on time.